zekaryas1/notes/docs/Frameworks/React/Best practices.md

 );
 ```

-> You should always use React.memo LITERALLY, as comparing the tree returned by the Component is always more expensive than comparing a pair of props properties [Source](When should you NOT use React memo? - Stack Overflow](<https://stackoverflow.com/a/63405621)>
+> You should always use React.memo LITERALLY, as comparing the tree returned by the Component is always more expensive than comparing a pair of props properties

 ### useMemo : Memorize Function Result